Distributionally Robust Optimal Allocation with Costly Verification: Introduction

-\textit{Literature review.} The first treatise of allocation with costly verification is due to Townsend~\cite{townsend1979optimal}, who studies a principal-agent model with monetary transfers involving a single agent.
-Ben-Porath et al.~\cite{ben2014optimal} extend this model to multiple agents but rule out the possibility of monetary transfers.
+\textit{Literature Review.} The first treatise of allocation with costly verification is due to \citet{townsend1979optimal}, who studies a principal-agent model with monetary transfers involving a single agent. \citet{ben2014optimal} extend this model to multiple agents but rule out the possibility of monetary transfers.
 Their seminal work has inspired considerable follow-up research in economics.
-For example, Mylovanov and Zapechelnyuk~\cite{mylovanov2017optimal} study a variant of the problem where verification is costless, but the principal can impose only limited penalties and only partially recover the good when agents misreport their types.
-Li~\cite{li2020mechanism} accounts both for costly verification and for limited penalties, thereby unifying the models in~\cite{ben2014optimal} and~\cite{mylovanov2017optimal}.
-Chua et al.~\cite{chua2019optimal} further extend the model in~\cite{ben2014optimal} to multiple homogeneous goods, assuming that each agent can receive at most one good.
-Bayrak et al.~\cite{bayrak2017optimal} spearhead the study of allocation with costly verification under distributional ambiguity.
+For example, \citet{mylovanov2017optimal} study a variant of the problem where verification is costless, but the principal can impose only limited penalties and only partially recover the good when agents misreport their types. \citet{li2020mechanism} accounts both for costly verification and for limited penalties, thereby unifying the models in~\cite{ben2014optimal} and~\cite{mylovanov2017optimal}. \citet{chua2019optimal} further extend the model in~\cite{ben2014optimal} to multiple homogeneous goods, assuming that each agent can receive at most one good. \citet{bayrak2017optimal} spearhead the study of allocation with costly verification under distributional ambiguity.
 However, for reasons of computational tractability, they focus on ambiguity sets that contain only two discrete distributions.
 In this paper, we investigate ambiguity sets that contain infinitely many (not necessarily discrete) type distributions characterized by support and moment constraints, and we derive robustly as well as Pareto robustly optimal mechanisms in closed form.